City Guide for: Takerkoust Lake, Morocco

 Tin Mal Mosque

-The Tin Mal Mosque is a historic site located near Takerkoust Lake, dating back to the 12th century.
-It is one of the few mosques in Morocco that non-Muslims can visit, offering a glimpse into the country's rich architectural and religious heritage.
+Tin Mal Mosque The Tin Mal Mosque is a historic mosque located near Takerkoust Lake, dating back to the 12th century.
+It is one of the few mosques in Morocco that non-Muslims are allowed to visit.
+The mosque is known for its unique architecture and intricate decorations, showcasing the craftsmanship of the Almohad dynasty.
+Visitors can learn about the history and significance of this religious site while enjoying the peaceful surroundings.

 Asni